mikedilger/mosaic-spec/docs/protocol.md

 FIXME: add proof of work (not defined yet)

-The `HASH_PREFIX` is the first 256-bits of the event hash.
+The `ID_PREFIX` is the first 256-bits of the record id.